pinjuf/kurzschliesser-ev3dev/README.md

 ### Requirements

- - Some version of Linux for the EV3 (preferably [ev3dev's Debian](https://www.ev3dev.org/downloads/))
+ - some version of Linux for the EV3 (preferably [ev3dev's Debian](https://www.ev3dev.org/downloads/))
  - git
  - a robot similar to `robo_V1.io` (BrickLink Studio file)